And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 It's like, whoa, hello.

-And he said, um, were you talking about me?
+And he said, were you talking about me?

-No, he was he was well aware that we had talked about him and some of his advice for the Republican messaging in 2010 and 2012.
+No, he was well aware that we had talked about him and some of his advice for the Republican messaging in 2010 and 2012.

-And he said, you know who you know who told me about some of the things that you were relating from my uh my presentation?
+And he said, you know who told me about some of the things that you were relating from my presentation?

-Uh that would be Eric Cantor, a magnificent uh Republican congressman out of Virginia, the House Minority Whip.
+That would be Eric Cantor, a magnificent Republican congressman out of Virginia, the House Minority Whip.

-So uh a bottom line here is I think you might have sent those to me, uh, I'll check, because uh Frank is going to indeed be making going to be touring the country and doing uh a lot of things that you actually can attend.
+I'll check because Frank is going to indeed be making, going to be touring the country and doing a lot of things that you actually can attend.

-I think I'll be able to get to you before the end of this hour some info on on how you can do that and be in an audience where Frank is measuring your response uh to to various things.
+So if the story of life for you after hearing me talk about that story is to sort of follow Frank around and do things like that, I think I'll be able to get to you before the end of this hour some info on how you can do that and be in an audience where Frank is measuring your response to various things.

 All righty.

-But uh how how many is it possible to walk through a room where a TV or a radio is on in the last uh you know days, weeks, whatever.
+But is it possible to walk through a room where a TV or a radio is on in the last days, weeks, whatever?

-If you're if you're plugged into this show, you're probably at least a little sharper than the average bear.
+If you're plugged into this show, you're probably at least a little sharper than the average bear.

-But they sure know who Yoran Vandersloot is.
+But they sure know who Jorin Vandersloot is.

 And this story makes me insane.

-So here in the last hour, let's spread our topical wings a little bit and uh uh examine some things from the periphery, shall we?
+So here in the last hour, let's spread our topical wings a little bit and examine some things from the periphery, shall we?

 All righty.

-However, the the first thing we'll do probably when we come back is examine something that is right back into the hardcore breaking news department, uh, because after nearly half a year of tough negotiations, uh the United Nations Security Council has endorsed a U.S. sponsored sanctions resolution against Iran about its nuclear program.
+However, the first thing we'll do probably when we come back is examine something that is right back into the hardcore breaking news department because after nearly half a year of tough negotiations, the United Nations Security Council has endorsed a U.S.-sponsored sanctions resolution against Iran about its nuclear program.

 So maybe we ought to do that first.